borgified/terraform-datadog-dashboard/README.md

 app.dev.memstats.heap_released
 ...
 ```
-then specify prefix = "app.dev.memstats" as your input.
+then specify prefix = "app.dev.memstats" as your input to get a dashboard of all metrics
+starting with the prefix.

+Prerequisites
+- python3 (apt-get install python3)
+- datadog python module (pip3 install datadog)